Ronald Bailey (diplomat)

-Ronald William Bailey (1917-2010) was a British diplomat who specialised in Middle East affairs.
+Ronald William Bailey (1917‒2010) was a British diplomat who specialised in Middle East affairs.
 His career culminated in his appointment as British Ambassador to Morocco.

 Biography

 Reading Spanish and French at Trinity Hall, Cambridge, he became friendly with an Egyptian minister's son who invited him to Egypt, where they rode out with the Camel Corps and met a former prime minister at King Tutankhamun's tomb.
 Bailey's first posting was Beirut, where he was a Probationer Vice-Consul, also taking Arabic classes at the American University.

 After the fall of France in 1940 he arrived in Alexandria as vice-consul to receive a telegram announcing the arrival next day of 2,000 refugees from Greece.
 Two thousand mattresses were found; local ladies made corned beef soup; and ambulances were summoned after one of the ships was bombed.
-Among the refugees were the novelist Lawrence Durrell, King George II of the Hellenes (who shared Bailey's office) and a Greek priest with the name Jesus Christ on his passport – the man said God had called him to Jerusalem, but he was not entitled to a visa.
+Among the refugees were the novelist Lawrence Durrell, King George II of Greece (who shared Bailey's office) and a Greek priest with the name Jesus Christ on his passport – the man said God had called him to Jerusalem, but he was not entitled to a visa.

 When the Italians accused British troops of damaging archaeological sites in Cyrenaica, Bailey was sent with Professor Alan Rowe of Alexandria University to investigate, though the Germans were close by.
 They found one statue whose nose had been shot off by a drunken Polish soldier.